Ezekwechibuikem/requirement-analysis/README.md

 - The system should have 99.9% uptime availability to ensure reliability.

+## Use Case Diagrams
+### What is a Use Case Diagram?

+A Use Case Diagram is a visual representation used in Requirement Analysis to show the interaction between users (actors) and the system (use cases).
+It helps identify who will use the system and what actions they can perform.

+### Benefits of Use Case Diagrams

+- Simplifies the understanding of system functionality.

+- Helps in identifying user interactions and system boundaries.

+- Serves as a foundation for requirement documentation and system design.

+- Improves communication between developers, clients, and stakeholders.

+### Use Case Diagram for Booking Management System
+**Actors**

+- Customer – books, views, and cancels bookings.

+- Admin – manages users, updates booking details, and monitors the system.

+- Payment System – handles payment transactions.

+**Use Cases**

+- Register / Login

+- View Available Rooms / Services

+- Make a Booking

+- Cancel Booking

+- Process Payment

+- Manage Bookings (Admin)

+- Generate Reports (Admin)

 ---

 > In summary, Requirement Analysis sets the foundation for successful software projects by ensuring clarity, reducing risks, and aligning all stakeholders toward a common goal.